 These healthy cucumber mocktails have the perfect balance of cucumber, dill and lemon.
 This recipe is low sugar, vegan and super simple to make.

 There really is something about these cucumber mocktails.
+They are the perfect colour for Christmas, and you can find more Christmas mocktail recipes here.
 They are a great source of antioxidants and are rich in vitamin C, beta carotene and vitamin K. With the addition of hydrating soda water, this is one big glass of green goodness.

 This recipe is:

 Healthy: with a nutritious combination of cucumber, dill, citrus and soda, you can enjoy this virgin cocktail knowing it’s hydrating and so good for you.